Financial InvestigationBlockchain

 • Following the Peel Chain: Advanced threat actors do not cash out stolen funds all at once.
 They create a "peel chain," peeling off small amounts over time into different addresses to avoid triggering exchange KYC alerts.

-2. De-anonymization Chokepoints
+2. Correlation Chokepoints

 Blockchain analysis tools (like TraxinteL's Cryptocurrency Wallet Tracer) map the flow of funds until they reach a chokepoint.